 Let’s say one of the family members did something nice for you, but for whatever reason, you didn’t say thank you right away.
 Perhaps you were distracted, too tired, too excited, etc. Then this person came to you and said, “Hey, you didn’t thank me for what I did for you.
 You’re so entitled.”
 Do you still feel gratitude for this person’s “selfless” act now?

 The act no longer feels altruistic, selfless, doesn’t it?
 They expected your appreciation and demanded it.
-Even though you may still be grateful for what they have done for you, being forced to thank someone doesn’t feel right, does it?
+Even though you may still be grateful for what they have done for you, being forced to thank someone doesn’t feel right.

 Some teenagers probably feel the same way.